vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 2. If there is a Outlook signature in Onedrive or Outlook %APPDATA% folder.
 We trigger the remediation script.

-3. IF there is a onedrive backup folder and a %APPDATA% folder.
+3. If there is a onedrive backup folder and a %APPDATA% folder.
 Your signature is synced between Onedrive and Outlook.
 Ofcourse we do not trigger the remediation script now.

 ### Remediation script.